Keyboard Tester

 How do I test for a dead key?

-Press it and watch the on-screen key.
-If it never lights up, the key is not registering.
-That's a dead key, as long as the browser isn't reserving it.
+Press it and watch the matching key on screen.
+If it never lights up, it's not reaching the browser.
+That's a dead key, unless it's one the browser reserves, like F5 or F12.

 What is key ghosting and how do I test it?

-Ghosting is when a keyboard can't report several keys pressed at once.
-Hold three or four keys together.
-If one stops registering, that combination ghosts.
+Ghosting is when a keyboard can't report several keys held at once.
+Hold three or four together, like W, A, and Shift.
+If one stops lighting up while the others stay green, that combination ghosts.

 Why don't F5, F11, or F12 register?

-Browsers reserve some keys for refresh, full screen, and dev tools, so they may not reach the page.
+Browsers reserve some keys for refresh, full screen, and dev tools, so they don't reach the page.
 That's a browser limit, not a fault in your keyboard.

 Why does the wrong key light up?